<aside> đź’ˇ A guide detailing installing OpenStack on a Ubuntu 22.04 server Linux operating system using a private network.

 docker run hello-world

-command without being prompted for a password:
+To make our koas user use the sudo command without being prompted for a password:

 sudo visudo -f /etc/sudoers.d/kaos-Overrides